PeggyBevan/PAMDashboard/README.md

 The final line uses the shinyApp() function to put the UI and server together

 Online tools for shiny:
-Introduction to shiny using R: z
-Introduction to shinydashboard: https://rstudio.github.io/shinydashboard/get_started.html
+Introduction to shiny using R: https://shiny.posit.co/r/getstarted/shiny-basics/lesson1/index.html Introduction to shinydashboard: https://rstudio.github.io/shinydashboard/get_started.html

 Bringing the app online